Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Numerical Study

-\paragraph{Ablation Studies and Metric Sensitivity.} We isolate the contributions of SDN and DBU to evaluate their individual impacts on stability and exploration (Fig.~\ref{fig:results_ablation}).
-We find that SDN drives exhaustive local exploration, covering the action manifold more uniformly than DNC's axial search, which leaves significant gaps in the action space.
-Complementing this, DBU provides a global, low-variance learning signal that stabilizes updates relative to standard policy gradients (A2C) and prevents the local optima entrapment common in DDPG.
-The synergy between SDN’s volumetric search and DBU’s denoised regression targets ensures a robust gradient signal even in the most expansive action spaces.
+\textbf{Ablation Studies and Metric Sensitivity.} We isolate the contributions of SDN and DBU to evaluate their individual impacts on stability and exploration (Fig.~\ref{fig:results_ablation}).
+We find that full DGRL outperforms all other algorithmic setups, highlighting the synergies between SDN and DBU.
+SDN drives exhaustive local exploration, covering the action manifold more uniformly than DNC's axial search.
+DBU provides a global, low-variance learning signal that stabilizes updates relative to standard policy gradients (A2C) and prevents local optima entrapment common in DDPG.
+These results highlight the inherent links between SDN and DBU: SDN performs stochastic action selection based on distances, while DBU minimizes distances to high-value target regions, creating a volumetric projection loop.

 Furthermore, evaluating different distance metrics confirms the strategic advantage of the Chebyshev distance ($L_\infty$).
 While Euclidean and Manhattan metrics are viable, they exhibit higher variance and require dimension-specific tuning of the radius $L$.
-As predicted by Prop.~\ref{prop:volumetric_supportexploration}, the Chebyshev metric provides: (i) dimensional invariance of the search volume, (ii) strict localization in high-dimensional manifolds, and (iii) superior empirical stability.
-These results validate the $L_\infty$ hypercube as the optimal geometry for distance-guided exploration.
+Empirically underscoring the dimensional invariance of its search volume (Prop.~\ref{prop:volumetric_supportexploration}), our results validate the $L_\infty$ hypercube as the optimal geometry for distance-guided exploration and inference.